mercadopago/devsite-docs/guides/checkout-bricks/payment-brick/default-rendering.en.md

 >
 > Important
 >
-> The id `paymentBrick_container` of the HTML div below should correspond to the value used in the method `create()` of the last step.
+> The id `paymentBrick_container` of the html div below should correspond to the value used in the method `create()` of the last step.

 [[[
 ```html